Video Resume: Will It Help You Get Hired Faster?

 “Unlike a traditional resume, a video resume can’t be skimmed, so the review process takes considerably more time,” said Davies.
 “This time-consuming process is something that many companies simply don’t have the time or resources for, which is why they turned to using an ATS rather than manually reviewing applications in the first place.”

-That being said, Davies does believe a video resume or video portfolio can shed much more insight into a candidate than a traditional resume.
+That said, Davies does believe a video resume or video portfolio can shed much more insight into a candidate than a traditional resume.

 “You get to see a candidate’s personality, and they can explain in more detail their roles and responsibilities, address any gaps on their resumes, and more,” says Davies.
 “A video resume provides you with details that you wouldn’t normally get to know until the first round of interviews.”